Skip to main content

 Compile a Package

-This guide provides steps to compile packages that are currently in development using the OpenWRT SDK.
+This article provides steps to compile packages that are currently in development and compile packages for production from package feeds.
+In both cases, the OpenWRT SDK is used to compile packages.

 There are various methods to compile packages, but using the OpenWRT SDK is the most efficient way.
 The SDK is a precompiled toolchain intended for the creation of software packages without compiling the whole OpenWRT build system from scratch.